 “Good, good,” Schimrian beamed and the Brothers felt like two huge millstones were being lifted from their necks.
 Schimrian waved a hand in dismissal and presented the Ring of the Order for them to kiss.
 “Do not take long in moving your belongings into your new residences,” he warned them as they reached the door.
 “I expect you to fulfil your pledges to restore our electrics.
 Now go forth, my sons, and remember this during your toil: what the Lord bestows, the Lord can so easily take away.”

 It was only when they reached the sanctum of the generator room that they fully relaxed.
-Rain and hail smashed into the high windows and more so than amongst the massive masonry of the Great Manse they could feel the thunder reverberating deep within their bones.
+Rain and hail smashed into the high windows and here amongst the ancient masonry of the Great Manse they could feel the thunder reverberating deep within their bones.
 They lit as many candles as they could find until the large room was ablaze and swept clean of shadow though each flame guttered in the draughts created by the immense storm raging above the Great Abbey.
-Wind howled and moaned through gaps in the window frames and through the air vents.
+Wind whistled and moaned through gaps in the window frames and through the air vents.

 Edward raised a hand.
 “Let me stop you there.
 If you quote Thomas Tythe at me then I will punch you in the face.
-I have no stomach for that arcane scribbler at the moment.”
+I’ve no stomach for his medieval scribbling at the moment.”

-“A scribbler?
+“Scribbling?
 The greatest playwright Britannia has ever known?
-Thou Philistine!”
+Philistine!”
 Theo snorted as he poured the whisky and sat down.
-There was still bread and cheese on the table and he made them both a sandwich in silence until Edward had ceased his pacing and had seated himself.
+There was still bread and cheese on the table so he made them both a sandwich in silence until Edward had ceased his nervous pacing and seated himself.

 Theo smiled and fetched a battered book from his locker and found the page.
-“Ah here it is: how thou hast blinded thyself with loyalty, my dear Althayne, when thine own weakness, thine own cowardice, thine own debauchery hast delivered you into my hands.
-For thou art mine, naïve soul, and I shall save thee from a devil who presents to thee a mask of friendship; a deceit to thine eyes; a fair voice to your fey vanities.
-Ah, if Tythe could see us now as we sit in the Hall of the King wondering whether Bancheron and Manswick are both the Devil playing flawed men who trick and coerce poor Althayne into betraying his friends and brethren.”
+“Ah here it is: how thou hast blinded thyself with loyalty, my dear Althayne, when thine own weakness; thine own cowardice, thine own debaucheries hast delivered you into my hands.
+For thou art mine, naïve soul, and I shall save thee from a devil who presents to thee a mask of friendship; a deceit to thine eyes; a fair voice to thy fey vanities.
+Ah, if Tythe could see us now as we sit in the Hall of the King wondering whether Bancheron and Manswick are both the Devil playing flawed men who trick and coerce poor Althayne into betraying his friends.”

 “So do you take Camus to be devil or a fool?”